horsefish/bmc/README.md

 You can configure the BMC's LAN, LDAP and SSL certificates and manage the local users.

-It use [IPMItool] or a server provider specific tool (ie. [racadm]) to do the actual communication with the BMC.
+Can use [IPMItool] or a server provider specific tool (ie. [racadm]) to do the actual communication with the BMC.

 ## Setup